Kuprich/WhisperUIDemo/README.md

 ### Remarks
 - By default the model is downloaded to the following directory "~/.cache/whisper".
+You can't change this value via ui
 - The output tab does not display information about the model download process.The beginning and end of the model download process is indicated as follows:
     ```
     Model download directory: ~./cache/whisper      #download model started